dada325/Data_solution/README.md

-# data_solution
+# Data Solution Code
+Find question to practise with.
-find practical solutions to your coding problems in data science.
+Find practical solutions to your coding problems in data science.

 ## Description